This post may contain affiliate links.

 Get your printables.

+I always love creating a new printable for my readers.
+This one is no exception.
 In this preschool mini pack, you’ll find the following activities:

 - Counting practice: Students will count a variety of items at the top of the page, and then they’ll circle the correct number in each row.